-White Island eruption: Family told of son's death just before 2.11pm minute's silence observed
+White Island eruption: Family told of son's death just before minute's silence observed

 The couple had been travelling with a friend - Jason Griffiths, 33 - and were passengers on the Ovation of the Seas cruise ship.

-Griffiths is also among the dead; after succumbing to his injuries in hospital.
+Griffiths was also among the dead, after dying from his injuries in hospital.

 Mathews' family released a statement earlier this week revealing that she was one of six people whose bodies were recovered from Whakaari/White Island last Friday.